Sachi Parker: Career

 Parker taught skiing in New Zealand, worked as a waitress in Hawaii, joined Qantas on 24 April 1979 and spent five years working as a flight attendant for Qantas Airways, and worked for a brief time as an au pair in Paris, France.
 In 1981, she returned to Los Angeles, and decided to become an actress.
 Parker claimed her mother did little to help and sabotaged her career.

 Parker's work includes television appearances on Star Trek: The Next Generation, Equal Justice, and Alien Nation, and small film roles in Stick, About Last Night..., Peggy Sue Got Married and Bad Influence.
 Parker has also done small local theater.
 Parker starred in the 2009 Japanese film The Witch of the West Is Dead, which showed at the Palm Springs International Film Festival.

 On February 7, 2013, the Penguin Group published Parker's autobiography, Lucky Me: My Life With – and Without – My Mom, Shirley MacLaine.
 Parker opened up about her unconventional childhood and her estranged relationship with her mother.
 Parker was a lonely child and she still struggles with "abandonment issues and loneliness".
 Parker said writing the book was therapeutic and though she struggled with guilt, she "decided to stop protecting her".
 She sent her mother a copy of the book with a note saying, "I love you."
 MacLaine called the book "virtually all fiction," and added "I'm sorry to see such a dishonest, opportunistic effort from my daughter for whom I've only ever wanted the best."

 Personal life

 Parker was married to investment banker Frank Murray from 1993 to 2011, and they lived for a time in Houston, Texas, while Murray was the chairman and CEO of Goodman Holdings and the Amana Corporation.
-Parker and Murray have two children, a son, Frank Murray Jr. (born 1996), and a daughter, Arin Murray (born 1998).
+Parker and Murray have two children.